(previously known as Lycaena hobartensis)

 The underside of each hindwing has a white and dark brown scalloped pattern.
 The butterflies have a wingspan up to 2 cms.

-The eggs have three lobes and are pale green.
+The eggs are pale green discs, covered in complex dimples.
+The eggs have a diameter of about 0.4 mm.
 They are laid singly in the leaf axils of young shoots of a foodplant.

 The species lives in the mountains of south-east Australia as two recognised races: